 Best foods to eat during the holiday season for great skin

-The holidays are in full swing, which means it's a time to be with friends, family, or just a table full of yummy food.
-It's great to indulge—and you absolutely should—but indulging in your favorite foods doesn't have to be guilt-ridden, either.
+The holidays are in full swing, which means it’s a time to be with friends and family or just a table full of yummy food.
+It’s great to indulge—and you absolutely should—but indulging in your favorite foods doesn’t have to be guilt-ridden, either.
 Many traditional holiday foods are nutrient-dense—both tasty and great for your skin and whole-body health!
-Chelsea Nathie (AKA Nurse Chelsea), Regional Clinical Director at LaserAway, is here to share her favorite holiday foods that are not only delicious but will give you healthy, beautiful skin:
+Check out these holiday foods that are not only delicious but will give you healthy, beautiful skin:

-Walnuts are not just a nutcracker's bestie.
-They are also full of zinc, which works as a natural barrier and skin protectant.
-But best of all, walnuts contain omega three fatty acids that boost collagen production in the skin, preventing sagging and keeping skin looking fresh.
+Walnuts are not just a nutcracker’s bestie.
+They are also full of zinc, a natural barrier and skin protectant.
+But best of all, walnuts contain omega-3 fatty acids that boost collagen production, preventing sagging and keeping skin looking fresh.
 A cup a day will help keep skin nice and taut.
 Keep an eye out for walnuts in holiday stuffing and salads.

-It's time to stop slipping all your broccoli to your family dog under the table and start eating that green gift from nature.
-It's full of vitamins A and C, which assist in collagen production.
-Broccoli also contains sulforaphane, a compound that protects the skin against sun damage, and is rich in vitamin K, which helps heal bruises faster.
-If you find yourself at a LaserAway to get some filler, make sure to reward yourself with a big plate of broccoli afterward (the things we do for beauty, right?).
-Delicious holiday dishes featuring broccoli include roasted broccoli, cheese, and broccoli casserole, and broccoli salad.
+It’s time to stop slipping all your broccoli to your family dog under the table and start eating that green gift from nature.
+It’s full of vitamins A and C, which assist in collagen production.
+Broccoli also contains sulforaphane, a compound that protects the skin against sun damage and is rich in vitamin K, which helps heal bruises faster.
+Delicious holiday dishes featuring broccoli include roasted broccoli, cheese and broccoli casserole, and broccoli salad.

-The saying goes, "If it's orange, then it's great for you!"
-Okay, that's not necessarily true—or even a saying—but what is true is that carrots are great for your skin.
+Carrots are great for your skin.
 They contain beta-carotene that keeps the skin healthy by acting as a natural sunblock.
-Barrier protection from the sun is one of the single most important things you can do to prevent premature aging of the skin.
+Barrier protection from the sun is one of the most important things you can do to prevent premature skin aging.
 Lather up your sunscreen and eat your orange veggies — you can never have too much protection!
 Glazed carrots are a delicious holiday dish to munch on.

 4. Sweet potatoes

 Sweet potatoes, like carrots, are also full of beta-carotene, which helps protect your skin against free radicals.
-Anthocyanins and vitamin C found in sweet potatoes contain anti-aging properties, boosting collagen production, which keeps skin youthful-looking.
+Anthocyanins and vitamin C found in sweet potatoes contain anti-aging properties, boosting collagen production and keeping skin nice and youthful.
 Holiday dishes containing sweet potatoes include sweet potato pie and sweet potato casserole.